What is Thermiva?

 1.How does ThermiVa work?

 ThermiVa works by delivering radio frequency to both the internal vaginal canal and the external labia.
 The tissue is heated to specific temperatures, encouraging the growth of new collagen, increased blood flow and improved nerve supply.
-ThermiVa is FDA approved for skin tightening, however patients also report increased sensation, moisture and improvement in symptoms of stress and urinary incontinence.
+ThermiVa is FDA approved for skin tightening, however patients also report improvement to vaginal laxity and improvement in symptoms of stress and urinary incontinence.

 2.How long is the treatment?